sop/cygextreg/README.md

     cygscript -u

-To register another filetype, pass the extension as an argument:
+To register another filetype, pass the extension as an --ext argument:

-    cygscript -rbash
+    cygscript -r --ext bash

 ## License
 This project is licensed under the [MIT License](https://github.com/sop/cygscript/blob/master/LICENSE).